 The read operation simply returns the current state s (in the first pair component) and leaves the state unchanged (in the second pair component).
-The write operation replaces the state s with t and returns ().
+The write operation replaces the current state with s and returns ().
 The pure operation returns the current state s unchanged tupled together with the given value a.
-The bind operation passes the initial state to the f argument, yielding a result a and a new state t.
-These are passed to g, which returns a new result and a new state.
+The bind operation passes the initial state to the ma argument, yielding a result a and a new state s'.
+These are passed to f, which returns a new result and a new state.